 The six main benefits of a modern payroll system

 1. Automatically updates payroll when employee changes happen

 Modern payroll systems ought to integrate with your other HR tools and systems of record, so that employee information is accurate and up-to-date.
-When this process isn’t automated, it’s left up to busy business owners or their employees to manually manage, which can lead to critical errors, like valued employees not receiving their correct pay (and potentially significant tax liabilities).
+When this process isn’t automated, it’s left up to busy business owners or their employees to manually manage, which can lead to missing information and critical errors, like valued employees not receiving their correct pay (and potentially significant tax liabilities).